Analysis, Design and Software Architecture

-- Be able to design, implement, and test medium-sized object-oriented programs that includes the use of concepts such as classes, encapsulation, inheritance/polymorphism, interfaces, packages, data structures (arrays, collections, lists, etc.), threading, IO operations (files, streams, and serialization), and basic GUI programming.
+Be able to design, implement, and test medium-sized object-oriented programs that includes the use of concepts such as classes, encapsulation, inheritance and polymorphism, interfaces, packages, data structures (arrays, collections, lists, etc.), threading, IO operations (files, streams, and serialization), and basic GUI programming.

-These background skills are achieved by following the Basic Programming courses in the 1st and 2nd semester at the IT University's Bachelors degree program in Software Development.
+These background skills are achieved by following the basic programming courses in the 1st and 2nd semester at the IT University's bachelor degree programs in Software Development.

 Intended learning outcomes

 After the course, the student should be able to:

 - Describe and apply object-oriented methods for analysis and design.